smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - Richard Swan, read 24 times
 - TIE: T. Kingfisher and Emma Törzs, each read 23 times

-**TOTAL**: 248 unique authors read.
+**TOTAL**: 244 unique authors read.

 ### 17. Novella

 #### Most Read Books

-- **This is How You Lose the Time War** by Amal El-Mohtar, Max Gladstone, read 29 times
+- **This is How You Lose the Time War** by Amal El-Mohtar, Max Gladstone, read 30 times
 - **To Be Taught, If Fortunate** by Becky Chambers, read 28 times
 - **The Empress of Salt and Fortune** by Nghi Vo, read 24 times
 - TIE: **Ogres** by Adrian Tchaikovsky and **Rose/House** by Arkady Martine, each read 18 times
-- TIE: **A Psalm for the Wild-Built** by Becky Chambers and **The Deep** by Rivers Solomon, each read 17 times
+- TIE: **A Psalm for the Wild-Built** by Becky Chambers and **Penric's Demon** by Lois McMaster Bujold and **The Deep** by Rivers Solomon, each read 17 times

-**TOTAL**: 909 books read, with 445 unique titles.
+**TOTAL**: 909 books read, with 429 unique titles.
 Skipped 21 times.
 Substituted 2 times.

 #### Most Read Authors

 - TIE: Adrian Tchaikovsky and Becky Chambers, each read 52 times
-- Nghi Vo, read 38 times
+- Nghi Vo, read 39 times
-- Amal El-Mohtar, read 30 times
+- TIE: Amal El-Mohtar and Max Gladstone, each read 30 times
-- Max Gladstone, read 29 times
+- Lois McMaster Bujold, read 27 times
-- Lois McMaster Bujold, read 26 times
+- Martha Wells, read 24 times

-**TOTAL**: 324 unique authors read.
+**TOTAL**: 321 unique authors read.

 ### 18. Mythical Beasts